What does a Surgical Medical Assistant do?

 - Pros:

-- Opportunity to work in a dynamic environment.
+- Opportunity to work in a fast-paced environment

-- Potential for career advancement and specialization.
+- Potential for career advancement and specialization

 - Cons:

-- Exposure to stressful and high-pressure situations.
+- Exposure to stressful and sometimes traumatic situations

 What is the job outlook for a Surgical Medical Assistant?

 The job outlook for Surgical Medical Assistants is promising, with an average of 7,200 positions opening each year.
 This trend is expected to continue, with a projected 8.5% increase in job openings from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
-This growth reflects the increasing demand for healthcare services and the essential role surgical medical assistants play in surgical teams.
+This growth reflects the rising demand for healthcare services and the essential role surgical medical assistants play in surgical teams.

-Currently 308 Surgical Medical Assistant job openings, nationwide.
+Currently 302 Surgical Medical Assistant job openings, nationwide.

 Continue to Salaries for Surgical Medical Assistant